serapdemirhan/airbnb-eda-serapdemirhan/README.md

 - Implement location-specific strategies in high-value areas.

-- Adjust pricing strategies based on review dynamics.
+- Adjust pricing strategies based on review dynamics and look in the context of reviews.

 - Prioritize guest comfort and safety for an enhanced guest experience.